-There was no specific credit risk adjustment (i.e. no amount of specific loan loss provision for credit risks) nor any related recovery recorded directly to the income statement during the year end October 31st, 2021.
+There was no specific credit risk adjustment (i.e. no amount of specific loan loss provision for credit risks) nor any related recovery recorded directly to the income statement during the year end October 31st, 2022.
+Consequently, templates EU CR2a Changes in the stock of non-performing loans and advances and related net accumulated recoveries is not included in Pillar 3.